eliabntt/GRADE-RR/README.md

 ### Ways to run the simulation

 [Here](https://github.com/eliabntt/GRADE-RR/blob/main/SAMPLES.md) you will learn what we already tried out, what we tested, what we used to run the simulations.
 In there, there is also a quick plug-and-play example.
 [Here](https://github.com/eliabntt/GRADE-RR/blob/main/OUR_CODE.md) you can learn about our developed codebase, where you can find useful resources, and how you can edit them, file by file.
+More informations are also located in each sub-repository of this project.

 ### How to postprocess the data